pokepat/smartbear/README.md

 <br>
 <h2> To execute the Code </h2>
 Checkout the project
-<br> Navigate to BritishSpokenTimeEvaluator.java file
+<br> Navigate to BritishSpokenTimeEvaluator.java file in src/main/java Source folder com.smartbear package
 <br> Run as Java program

 <br>You will be prompted with message for input.